 Students will assist in the planning, developing, delivery and raising visibility of MEC’s services and support through pop-ups, competitions, and School-specific events.
 Each MEC Entrepreneurship Champion will focus on generating key contacts, developing internal School relationships, and help in operating and maintaining School focused entrepreneurial ecosystems to deliver services and understanding for a wide range of students.
 The Entrepreneurship Champion roles will be flexible, multi-faceted, and require in-person and online engagements related to entrepreneurial education and other MEC-related events.

 MEC expects that the new Entrepreneurship Champions will play an active role in their respective Faculties and Schools.
-Regardless of post position, the Team must be agile and ready to take on any new challenges to spread entrepreneurial engagement.
+As a team, the Entrepreneurship Champions must be agile and ready to take on any new challenges to encourage entrepreneurial engagement.

 Main roles and Responsibilities: